wbfw109/study-core/README.md

 ### 2.2.
 Automation of jobs: [tasks.json](.vscode/tasks.json) (in VS code)

-- I distinguish categories using prefix of square brackets in "label" key of job.
-  - 🛍️ E.g. labels that start with \[Git\], \[_Git\], \[Web\]
-  - String with prefix of one underscore, surrounded by square brackets means that it is used as a sequence of tasks that are rarely used individually.

 - **List of jobs**
   - git (checkout, add, commit, rebase, merge, push) on (dev | main) branch
   - Run web server for tutorials: (Fastapi, Svelte)